The Gospel of Jesus Christ

 2 Corinthians 15:3 instructs us to examine our self to make sure we are even in the faith as a true Christian.
 The Bible is loaded with passages that help us examine our self in this way.
 Does our lifestyle reveal a true love for God?
 Someone asked, “If your faith were on trial, would there be enough evidence to convict you as a Christian?”
 Well said.
 These are good places to start in examining our self to see if we are even in the Christian faith.

-My blog articles on my next site page are written to help us develop a deeper and more mature relationship with Jesus Christ.
+My blog articles on my “Guard Thy Heart” page are written to help us develop a deeper and more mature relationship with Jesus Christ.
+My blog articles on my “Garden Thy Heart” page are written to give some practical garden analogies to spiritual lessons to which we can relate in everyday life.
 I hope you will read them and share them with others who would be blessed by reading them, too.